e-bike cycling routes in Jersey

-Along this part of the island’s coast, we have the picturesque views of Seymour, La Rocque and La Hocq, where you will spot fortified Jersey Round Towers that was built in the 1700s, rocks pools, Le Hocq is also a great place for collecting sea glass and pottery.
+Along this part of the island’s coast, we have the picturesque views of Seymour, La Rocque, and La Hocq, where you will spot fortified Jersey Round Towers that were built in the 1700s, rocks pools, Le Hocq is also a great place for collecting sea glass and pottery.

-The best thing about cycling in Jersey is that you cannot get lost on our beautiful island, there are lots of places to see along the green inland country lanes.
+The best thing about cycling in Jersey is that you cannot get lost on our beautiful island; there are many places to see along the green inland country lanes.
 One of my favourite places to visit in Jersey is Jersey Zoo.
-The zoo specialises in saving rare and endangered species, it has mammals, birds, amphibians and reptiles and kids will love the orangutans and gorillas.
+The zoo specialises in saving rare and endangered species; it has mammals, birds, amphibians, and reptiles, and kids will love the orangutans and gorillas.

-La Hougue Bie is a Neolithic ritual site that was in use around 3500 BC.
-Go inside to see a Neolithic Passage Grave, one of the 10 oldest buildings in the world, there is also a super Archaeology museum with ¼ million years of island history, a second world war key lookout point and a bunker and a memorial to the forced workers.
+La Hougue Bie is a Neolithic ritual site used around 3500 BC.
+Go inside to see a Neolithic Passage Grave, one of the ten oldest buildings in the world; there is also a super Archaeology museum with ¼ million years of island history, a second world war key lookout point and a bunker and a memorial to the forced workers.

-Cycling to Corbiere is a favourite, most of the journey is along a dedicated cycle track, cycling to the harbour at St Aubin where you can dine at one of the harbour-front restaurants, visit shops, art galleries or stop for a coffee break before heading up the Railway walk with its tree canopy and beautiful wildflowers, ponds, animals and sea views – lookout for red squirrels darting along the trees.
+Cycling to Corbiere is a favourite.
+Most of the journey is along a dedicated cycle track, cycling to the harbour at St Aubin, where you can dine at one of the harbour-front restaurants, visit shops and art galleries or stop for a coffee break before heading up the Railway walk with its tree canopy and beautiful wildflowers, ponds, animals and sea views – lookout for red squirrels darting along the trees.

-If you come off the cycle track to the road Mont de Petit Port you can cycle to the nearby small bay at Petit Port for some breathtaking views, then cycle on up to Corbiere where you visit the bunkers.
-If you wish to view the inside of the lighthouse, this will have to be booked through Corbiere Lighthouse Tours Group.
+If you come off the cycle track to the road Mont de Petit Port, you can cycle to the nearby small bay at Petit Port for some breathtaking views, then cycle up to Corbiere, where you visit the bunkers.
+If you wish to view the lighthouse’s interior, this must be booked through Corbiere Lighthouse Tours Group.

-Corbiere Phare is a popular restaurant with stunning views or have a well earned Jersey Ice-cream in loads of different flavours just down the road.
+Corbiere Phare is a popular restaurant with stunning views and has a well-earned Jersey Ice-cream in loads of different flavours just down the road.